Discover the landscapes and myths that inspired Scotland’s most famous poet, Robert Burns.

-Now it’s time for one of our favourite stops of the day, the Culzean Country Park.
+Now it’s time for one of our favourite stops of the day, the Culzean Country Park*.
 There’s so much to do and see here: take a wander and enjoy the walled garden, ogle beautiful coastal views, and get jealous of the beautiful furniture of this fine country house.
-You’ll need to pay an entry fee but it’s worth every penny.
+Please note that regardless of whether or not you go inside the castle, you'll need to pay an entry fee, even for the country park.
+We promise it's worth every penny.

 You have time for lunch at Culzean before travelling to the village of Dunure.
 This harbour town hosts a ruined castle and a history of dark secrets.

 The road now takes you down to the village of Alloway.
 This is the region that inspired Scotland’s most famous poet, Robert Burns.
 You get the chance to enjoy the visitor centre to learn about how this poor farmer’s son became the writer of the world famous ‘Auld Lang Syne’.
 There are also riverside walks and the haunted ruins of an old church for you to explore.